MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 If you are using Configuration Manager, version 2006, with tenant attach, tamper protection can be extended to Windows Server 2019.
 See [Tenant attach: Create and deploy endpoint security Antivirus policy from the admin center (preview)](/mem/configmgr/tenant-attach/deploy-antivirus-policy).

-### Will tamper protection have any impact on third-party antivirus registration?
+### Will tamper protection affect non-Microsoft antivirus registrations?

 No. Third-party antivirus offerings will continue to register with the Windows Security application.